-Supt.
-Eddie Johnson also inquired of the FBI and USAO whether any other officers were involved, with negative results.
-(CSOF ¶¶ 65; 67).
-The actions of McCarthy, Rivera, and Johnson to determine if any other officers were involved reflect CPD's continued commitment to eliminating criminal misconduct.
+Additional evidence establishes the CPD was not being deliberately indifferent to the scope of the criminal enterprise.
+Former CPD Superintendent Garry McCarthy consulted with the FBI to ask if there was evidence that any other officers on the tactical team besides Watts and Mohammed were involved in the criminal misconduct.
+(CSOF ¶64).
+Like McCarthy, IAD Chief Juan Rivera also inquired of the FBI and USAO whether any other officers were involved, with negative results.
+(CSOF ¶63).
+The actions of McCarthy and Rivera to determine if any other officers were involved reflect CPD's continued commitment to eliminating criminal misconduct.
 Such actions are "more consistent with vigilance than with gross negligence - let alone deliberate indifference, an even higher bar."
 Brown v.
 City of Chicago, 633 F. Supp.
 3d 1122, 1177 (N.D.
 Ill.
 2022).

 III.
-The City is entitled to summary judgment on Plaintiff's Monell claim because Plaintiff has failed to prove a City policy or practice was the "moving force" behind his alleged constitutional injuries.
+The City is entitled to summary judgment on Plaintiffs' Monell claim because Plaintiffs have failed to prove a City policy or practice was the "moving force" behind their alleged constitutional injuries.